sdepold/feedrapp/README.md

 The responses will follow the Google RSS API format which is documented here: https://developers.google.com/feed/v1/reference?hl=de#resultJson

+## Caching

+Since v1.5.0 every requested RSS feed is cached for 30 minutes.
+This value might be configurable in the future.
+Pull requests are welcome.
+The change was introduced because the app received too much traffic to function fine on Heroku – and because it just makes sense.

 ## Run your own feedrapp

 The easiest way to run your own dedicated version of feedrapp is probably via heroku: